jwintersinger/igembiosensors/README.md

             1. From the administration home, Click the Add link next to Users under the Auth heading.
             2. Enter a username, password, and password confirmation, then click Save.
             3. On the next screen, under the Permissions heading, check `Staff status` checkbox.
-            4. Under `Avaialble groups`, select the group you created in the previous step, then click the right arrow icon to add the user to this group.
+            4. Under `Available groups`, select the group you created in the previous step, then click the right arrow icon to add the user to this group.
             5. Click Save.